wakibara9/Riftbound-TCG-Unleashed---Personal-Collection-Data-Analysis/README.md

 Going into this analysis, my baseline assumption was that my personal results would land **just below the official statistical average** in terms of pure yield.

 ### Reasonings:
-* **The "Feel" of the Pulls:** Based on comparisons of videos where fellow players opened similar amounts of product, the raw frequency of high-tier hits felt slightly lower than commercial baseline expectations.
+* **The "Feel" of the Pulls:** Based on comparisons of online videos where fellow players opened similar amounts of product, the raw frequency of high-tier hits felt slightly lower than commercial baseline expectations.

 ---
 ## **Tools Used**